azimeazdhan1231/trynex-lifestyle/replit.md

 - Code Style: Modern TypeScript with proper type safety
 - Architecture: Full-stack with clear separation of concerns
 - Database: PostgreSQL with proper indexing and relationships
+- Deployment: AWS EC2 instances only (all other deployment guides removed)

 ## Key Features
 1. **Bilingual Support**: Complete English/Bengali localization